Time Crystal in the Nonlinear Phonon Mode of the Trapped Ions: Abstract

 \section{Abstract}

 Time crystals constitute a novel phase of matter defined by the spontaneous breaking of time-translation symmetry.
-We present a scheme to realize a continuous-time crystal in the vibrational phonon mode of a trapped-ion system.
-By coupling two addressable traveling-wave lasers to the individual ions, we generate a nonlinear phonon mode with controllable linear gain and nonlinear damping via adiabatic elimination.
-This scheme enables stable dissipative dynamics over timescales significantly longer than the oscillation period, leading to the emergence of discrete time-translation symmetry breaking in the phonon mode, i.e., a phonon time crystal, under specific conditions.
-We further analyze the experimental feasibility and numerically demonstrate this phonon time crystal using accessible experimental parameters.
-These results provide a practical scheme for observing a time crystal in a nonlinear phonon mode, which will advance research into time crystals.
+Here we present a scheme to realize a continuous-time crystal of the vibrational phonon in the normal mode of two coupled ultra-cold ions.
+By utilizing two addressable standing-wave lasers and adiabatic elimination method, we generate a controllable nonlinear phonon mode with the well-designed efficient linear gain and nonlinear damping.
+By controlling these parameters to satisfy the phase transition conditions of Hopf bifurcation and limit cycle phase, it behaves as a stable dissipative dynamics over timescales significantly longer than the oscillation period, indicating the emergence of discrete time-translation symmetry breaking in the phonon mode, i.e., a phonon time crystal.
+We further numerically simulate this phonon time crystal by using accessible experimental parameters and also demonstrate a robustness to the initial thermal state and thermalization of phonon mode, spin dephasing, and the control errors of Rabi frequencies.
+These results provide a practical scheme for observing a time crystal in a nonlinear phonon mode and will advance the research of time crystals.